apotheon/unixlike/content/doc/awk_scripting.md

 3. Execute the `exec` command to replace the `sh` process with a new `awk` process, with arguments `-f example.awk foo bar`, specifying `example.awk` (as the script file `awk` should read) and passing `foo bar` along as paramters for the script.

 In awk syntax, the shebang line itself is discarded as a comment.
-The line following it contains a series of strings, which means that line would result in producing a nonzero value, which would result in awk default behavior of printing current input an extra time during execution (explaining this is beyond the scope of this article: learn the awk language for more details).
+The line following it contains a series of strings, which means that line would result in producing a nonzero value, which would result in awk default behavior of printing current input an extra time during execution (explaining this is beyond the scope of this document: learn the awk language for more details).
 The `&& 0 {}` attached at the end changes the final value of the line, preventing that duplication of input in awk script output.

 ## Awkward Portability